Integralist/integralist.co.uk/content/posts/project-management-in-five-minutes.md

 - Once categorized, group related items (e.g. group together all high, medium, low items).
 - A table matrix can help visualise the various tasks and their importance.

+> Regardless of the approach you choose, you wont be able to prioritize using just a 'problem/solution/impact' approach.
+You'll need to document and consider both 'cost' and 'risk' as part of your assessment.
+[Here is an example document](https://docs.google.com/document/d/1Qd5wrcTLuwQFIUvHgpvYUC889tk1XLnFsRRbkjvTYpU/edit?usp=sharing) you can use.

 🗒 Work through the unknowns

 - Do this over and over, until there is no more value to be gained in spending time on them.